dotnet/AspNetDocs/aspnet/web-forms/overview/moving-to-aspnet-20/master-pages.md

 **Figure 2**: Creating a New Master Page

-Notice that the file extension for a master page is <em>.master</em>.
+Notice that the file extension for a master page is *.master*.
 This is one of the ways that a master page differs from an ordinary page.
 The other primary difference is that in lieu of a @Page directive, the master page contains a @Master directive.
 Switch to Source View for the master page you've just created and review the code.

 A new master page will have one ContentPlaceHolder control by default.
 In most cases, it makes more sense to create the common page elements first and then insert ContentPlaceHolder controls where custom content is desired.
 In those cases, developers will want to delete the default ContentPlaceHolder control and insert new ones as the page is developed.
 ContentPlaceHolder controls are not resizable despite the fact that they do display sizing handles.
 The ContentPlaceHolder control sizes automatically based upon the content that it contains with one exception; if you place a ContentPlaceHolder control inside of a block element such as a table cell, it will size according to the size of the element.